BOBONA/Just-a-Sample/FEATURES.md

 3. The **attack envelope** controls the volume of your instrument when a note is first activated.
 You have fine control over the attack length and shape.
 You should use a short attack time for quicker sounds and a longer attack time for more drawn out sounds.
 The default value is 1ms, but most sounds will use >20ms for a more natural feel.

 4. The **release envelope** controls the volume of your instrument when a note is released.
-The envelope will trigger automatically when your note is within 5 seconds of the end of the sample.
+The envelope will trigger automatically when your note nears the end of the sample.

 5. In Basic playback, **Lo-Fi** disables anti-aliasing, resulting in a grittier, retro sound.